harness/developer-hub/release-notes/self-managed-enterprise-edition.md

 - [Test Intelligence](/docs/continuous-integration/use-ci/run-tests/set-up-test-intelligence/) now reads packages from files for all changed files, instead of relying on the file path to determine the package.
 This fixes an issue where tests were missed due to the test package not following the order of folders, because Test Intelligence previously determined the package from the class path.
 (CI-8692)

-- Fixed an issue with handling of new line characters in [GitHub App private key files](/docs/platform/Connectors/Code-Repositories/git-hub-app-support) generated on Windows machines.
+- Fixed an issue with handling of newline characters in [GitHub App private key files](/docs/platform/Connectors/Code-Repositories/git-hub-app-support) generated on Windows machines.
 This fix requires Harness Delegate version 80104 or later.
 For information about features and fixes requiring a specific delegate version, go to the [delegate release notes](/release-notes/delegate).
 (CI-8708)

 - Fixed an issue where step details for other steps were shown when using [AIDA](/docs/continuous-integration/troubleshoot-ci/aida) to troubleshoot a pipeline with multiple failed steps.
 (CI-8735)